Does keyword density matter for SEO?

-Use Surfer's Content Planner to find relevant topic clusters of keywords that often rank together.
+Use Surfer's Keyword Research Tool (formerly: Content Planner) to find relevant topic clusters of keywords that often rank together.
 You have the option to open a Content Editor (and start writing) and include all or only some of the suggested relevant keywords.

 2. Open Content Editor

 Open Content Editor to create a draft of what will be your new page or blog post.
 Here, you will see recommendations for how (and how often) to use your exact keyword and related search terms.

 The Content Editor allows you to write, analyze, and optimize your content all in real-time.
 This can be helpful in creating optimized content before you upload it to your site.
 You can even create a link to your document to share with others (for example, writers, clients, or marketing managers)

 Content editor will help you make sure your keyword appears in the right sections of your content the right amount of times.

 3. Write or paste in your content

 You may choose to write your content directly in the Content Editor or you can paste it in from a different document.
 Often, content writers prefer to write the content in Content Editor so they can optimize as they go along.
 This leads to better, more descriptive content.
 You can share your work via a link or Google Docs.

 The Content Score will show you how your content measures up in terms of SEO.
 This score includes both keyword density and other formulas to produce an overall rating of how well your content is optimized.

 To improve your Content Score, follow the recommendations to the right of the Content Editor document.
 These may include adding H1 or H2 headings, using fewer external links, optimizing for additional keywords, or increasing the number of words on the page.